Peyronie disease (PD) is a growth of scar tissue under the skin of the penis. It causes a bend in the penis.

 - Diabetes mellitus

-Symptoms may develop fast or slow and may include:
+Symptoms may develop quickly or slowly and may include:

 - Hard lumps on penis